reactjs/rfcs/text/0000-new-commit-phase-lifecycles.md

 # Summary

-Add two new "commit" phase lifecycles, `componentIsMounting` and `componentIsUpdating`, that fire before mutations are made.
+Add new "commit" phase lifecycle, `getSnapshotBeforeUpdate`, that fires during an update, before mutations are made.

 These will be important for [async rendering](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html), where there may be delays between "render" phase lifecycles (e.g. `componentWillUpdate` and `render`) and "commit" phase lifecycles (e.g. `componentDidUpdate`).